Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Trinidad and Tobago was undertaken by the Financial Action Task Force (FATF) in 2016.
-According to that Evaluation, Trinidad and Tobago was deemed Compliant for 12 and Largely Compliant for 13 of the FATF 40 Recommendations.
+The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Trinidad and Tobago was undertaken in 2019.
+According to that Evaluation, Trinidad and Tobago was deemed Compliant for 26 and Largely Compliant for 9 of the FATF 40 Recommendations.
+It was also deemed Highly Effective for 0 and Substantially Effective for 0 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions